YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/README.md

 Later on we found that the performance problem of the gold mining puzzle was not with rational numbers but with the order of conjuncts in the relation definition.
 A proper treatment of this aspect improved the program to a satisfactory level.
 Then we no longer need an expression evaluation part for the gold mining puzzle.
+See also the [history](history) folder.

 ## Reference